IBM-Cloud/compose-elasticsearch-helloworld-nodejs/README.md

   **Note:** If you have a federated user ID, use the `bx login --sso` command to log in with your single sign on ID.

-4. Make sure you are targetting the correct {{site.data.keyword.cloud_notm}} org and space.
+4. Make sure you are targetting the correct IBM Cloud org and space.

   ```
   bx target --cf
   ```

   Choose from the options provided.
-If you have already created the service, this use the same details here.
+If you have already created the service, use the same options here as you used when creating the service.

 5. Clone the app to your local environment from your terminal using the following command: